 These are the questions a local support group can answer for you.

-Support Groups Offer Emotional Support
+Chronic Illness Support Networks Offer Emotional Support

 The logistical changes of new medications, new appointments and new lifestyle changes are hard enough, but the emotional toll of a diagnosis can be even harder.
 Support groups can help you feel less alone.
 You can also get tips for self-care strategies specific to your diagnosis.
 And you can get practical information about your treatment options from people who have been there.

-How to Find Your Support Group
+How to Find a Support Groups for Chronic Illness

 The first place to ask is your doctor.
 They may already be aware of and able to offer connections regarding local support groups.
 Beyond that, a quick Google search should point you toward local and national organizations.
 A great example is the Crohn’s & Colitis Foundation of America, which has both national and local chapters that provide educational and training programs and facilitate connections between patients and families managing these diseases.
 Other options include: